As of March 1, 2022, class 3 misdemeanors are no longer an active category of crime in Colorado.

 - Child abuse (CRS 18-6-401), criminally negligent and causing no injury

 - Fourth-degree arson (CRS 18-4-405)

-See the full list of class 3 misdemeanors.
+See the state government’s official list of prior class 3 misdemeanors.